TheRealAnonymous008/quartz/content/details/computer science/machine learning/natural language processing/The Transformer Model.md

 * ⭐ The Evolved Transformer by So, Liang, Le (May 17, 2019)
 # Links
-* [[$Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
+* [[Dive into Deep Learning by Zhang, Lipton, Li and Smola|Zhang et. al Ch.
 11]] - for everything about the basics of the transformer model.
 * [All about Attention](https://lilianweng.github.io/posts/2018-06-24-attention/) - more about attention